SameerArora497/react-native-install-referrer/README.md

 ## Android Notes

-- The referrer string is set by Google Play at install time and is only available for **90 days** after installation.
+- The referrer string is available for **90 days** after installation.
-- Sideloaded APKs (not installed via Play Store) will receive an empty referrer string.
+- Sideloaded APKs (not installed via Play Store) will return an empty referrer string.
-- The API requires the device to have Google Play Services installed.
+- Requires Google Play Store to be installed on the device.
-- Timestamps returned by the native API are in **seconds**; this library converts them to **milliseconds** for JavaScript consistency.
+- The native API returns timestamps in **seconds** — this library converts them to **milliseconds** so `new Date(clickTimestamp)` works directly.

 ---

 ## iOS Limitation

 Google Play Install Referrer is an Android-only API.
-There is no equivalent mechanism on iOS.
 All methods in this library resolve with `null` on iOS.
-To attribute iOS installs, use the [SKAdNetwork API](https://developer.apple.com/documentation/storekit/skadnetwork) or a third-party attribution SDK.
+For iOS install attribution, refer to [SKAdNetwork](https://developer.apple.com/documentation/storekit/skadnetwork) or a third-party attribution SDK.

----

-## Example App

-See [example/src/App.tsx](example/src/App.tsx) for a complete working example that:

-- Fetches the referrer string and full details on mount
-- Displays click/install timestamps as ISO date strings
-- Renders parsed UTM parameters in a list

 ---